IMadhu1/Madhu-Terraform/README.md

 provider "aws"

 ## Day 2
-Will leanr what is provider in detail, different types of providers and configuration of Providers.
+Will learn what is provider in detail, different types of providers and configuration of Providers.
 Providers for multiple regions and providers for multiple cloud i.e. hybrid cloud How to write resource in Terraform and what exactly is resources We can understand variable in tf and input\output variables tfvars